Vehicle-AHU/DRTV30K/README.md

 | Foggy | 541 |
 | **Total** | **30,640** |

-The large number of nighttime and dark-night samples makes DRTV30K suitable for evaluating multimodal detection under visible-modality degradation.
+Daytime and nighttime samples account for comparable portions of the dataset.
+Dark-night and foggy images provide more challenging conditions in which the visible modality may contain weak, incomplete, or degraded object information.

+These data are particularly useful for studying the complementary properties of visible and thermal infrared modalities.

 ---

 ## Flight Altitude Distribution

-The images were collected at flight altitudes ranging from 50 to 180 meters.
+DRTV30K was collected at UAV flight altitudes ranging from 50 to 180 meters.

 | Flight Altitude | Number of Image Pairs |
 |---|---:|